-GUIDELINES FOR THE PERFORMANCE AND TESTING CRITERIA AND SURVEYS OF HIGH #EXPANSION FOAM CONCENTRATES FOR FIXED FIRE #EXTINGUISHING SYSTEMS
+GUIDELINES FOR PERFORMANCE AND TESTING CRITERIA AND SURVEYS OF MEDIUM-EXPANSION CONCENTRATES FOR FIRE-EXTINGUISHING SYSTEMS

-1 The Maritime Safety Committee, at its sixty-fourth session (5 to 9 December 1994), approved Guidelines for the performance and testing criteria and surveys of high-expansion foam concentrates for fixed fire-extinguishing systems, given in annex.
+1 The Maritime Safety Committee, at its sixty-eighth session, approved the guidelines for the performance and testing criteria and surveys of medium-expansion foam concentrates for fire-extinguishing systems as contained in the annex.

-2 Member Governments are recommended to ensure that tests for type approval and periodical control of the high-expansion foam concentrates are performed in accordance with the annexed guidelines.
+2 Member Governments are recommended to ensure that tests for type approval and periodical control of the medium-expansion foam concentrates are performed in accordance with the attached guidelines.